Active Directory FSMO roles in Windows

 The Infrastructure Master (IM) role should be held by a DC that is not a Global Catalog server(GC).
 If the Infrastructure Master runs on a Global Catalog server it will stop updating object information because it does not contain any references to objects that it does not hold.
 This is because a Global Catalog server holds a partial replica of every object in the forest.
 As a result, cross-domain object references in that domain will not be updated and a warning to that effect will be logged on that DC's event log.

-If all the DCs in a domain also host the global catalog, all the DCs have the current data, and it is not important which DC holds the infrastructure master role.
+If all the DCs in a domain also host the global catalog, all the DCs have the current data.
+It isn't important which DC holds the infrastructure master role.

 When the Recycle Bin optional feature is enabled, every DC is responsible to update its cross-domain object references when the referenced object is moved, renamed, or deleted.
-In this case, there are no tasks associated with the Infrastructure FSMO role, and it is not important which domain controller owns the Infrastructure Master role.
-For more information, see 220.127.116.11 Infrastructure FSMO Role.
+In this case, there are no tasks associated with the Infrastructure FSMO role.
+And it isn't important which domain controller owns the Infrastructure Master role.
+For more information, see 18.104.22.168 Infrastructure FSMO Role.